Academic Policies and Procedures

 A student may appeal a final grade by first contacting the instructor concerning the grounds for appeal within five days.
 If the dispute is not resolved at this level, the student must follow the procedures outlined in the Student Handbook.
 Other grievances of an academic nature are subject to the same appeals process.

 At the end of each semester, the Office of Admission and Records prepares a list of all full-time (those who complete 12 or more semester hours) students who have earned, for that semester, a grade point average of 4.0.
-This list is announced by the President after each fall and spring semester.
+This list is announced after each fall and spring semester.

 Students wishing to change their majors must have the approval of the division director.
 The approval must be in writing on the Change of Major form.
 These forms are available in the Advising and Counseling Center and the Office of Admission and Records.
 All such changes are initiated by the completion of the proper form.
 Prior to changing majors students should meet with their assigned academic advisor.